 They make also give you a discount when you pay in full.

-Simply create a budget so that you can transfer money every month to a savings account so you have the money to pay on an annual basis and save yourself from the fee.
+Simply create a budget and transfer money every month to a savings account so you can pay the bill when it comes.

 That is far cry from what a hotel costs.